C0rine/Mume/PROCESS.md

 #Weekend
 **Sat 9 and sun 10 Jan 2016**
 - Added layouts for landscape orientation (gridview has 3 colums instead of 2 for better overview in landscape orientation).
-- Followed some Android Volley tutorials and read the documentation.
+- Followed some Android Volley [tutorials](https://www.youtube.com/watch?v=ohkPZw-gY3g&index=29&list=PLonJJ3BVjZW6CtAMbJz1XD8ELUs1KXaTD) and read the [documentation](http://developer.android.com/training/volley/index.html).
 - Made a start on implementing Volley.

 #Day 6
 **Mon 11 Jan 2016**
-- Followed more tutorials on Volley
+- Followed more [tutorials](https://www.youtube.com/watch?v=T4SF7S6pYfE&list=PLonJJ3BVjZW6CtAMbJz1XD8ELUs1KXaTD&index=31) on Volley.
 - Made more progress on implementing Volley.
 I can now make requests to the Rijksmuseum website to get JSON data (JSONobject request and String request).
 - Started on coding a way to retrieve images using Volley.
 - Created a Artrecord-class that will be used to populate the grid view in results-activity.
 The instances of the artrecord-class will be created with the data retrieved from the Rijksmuseum API.